Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 };
 ```

    - **sdhci1** node decreases SD Card speed for better card compatibility on ZCU104 board.
 This only relates to ZCU104.
 It's not a part of Vitis acceleration platform requirements.

-   **Note**: an example file is provided in [ref_files/system-user.dtsi](ref_files/system-user.dtsi).
+   **Note**: an example file [zcu104/system-user.dtsi](ref_files/zcu104/system-user.dtsi) is provided for zcu104 board and [vck190/system-user.dtsi](ref_files/vck190/system-user.dtsi) for VCK190 board.